Sandwiches1339/mailful/README.md

 # Is this production-ready?
 Well, mailful is still in... *active development*, so any bugs you find, please open an issue!

+If your still reading this, go check out mailbridge too!